Eraz19/VueTraining/README.md

 	# ...your Vuejs project is created

-	# Scaffolding project in <pathOfProject>...
+	# output: Scaffolding project in <pathOfProject>...

-	# Done.
+	# output: Done.
 Now run:

-	# cd <projectName>
+	# output: cd <projectName>
-	# npm install # install dependencies
+	# output: npm install # install dependencies
-	# npm run dev # run server
+	# output: npm run dev # run server

 	➜ cd ./<projectName>
 	➜ npm i
 ```

-## Set git
+## Set git into project

 For this project we use github so take this in consideration when reading the instructions.

 ### Create a remote repository

-- Go to github.
+1. Go to github.
-- Log in to your account.
+2. Log in to your account.
-- Click the new repository button in the left panel.
+3. Click the new repository button in the left panel.

 <div align="center">
   <img width="45%" src="./assets/newRepoButton.png" alt="NewRepoButton"/>
 </div>

-- Fill the form with the name of the repository, a description of the repository, whether or not the repository is public (everyone can access it) or private etc...
-The only field we want to keep unchanged are:
+1. Fill the form with the name of the repository, a description of the repository, whether or not the repository is public (everyone can access it) or private etc...
-  - Add a README file
-  - Add .gitignore
-  - Choose a license

 <div align="center">
   <img width="65%" src="./assets/createRepoForm.png" alt="NewRepoButton"/>